HosseinFayyazi/pytorch-attention/README.md

 y = attn(x)
 print(y.shape)
 ```

+The Bottleneck Attention Module (BAM) is an attention mechanism designed to enhance the representational power of convolutional neural networks (CNNs) by incorporating attention in a lightweight manner.
+BAM was introduced by Jongchan Park, Sanghyun Woo, Joon-Young Lee, and In So Kweon in their 2018 paper titled "BAM: Bottleneck Attention Module."

+### How BAM Works

+BAM integrates attention into CNNs by using both spatial and channel attention mechanisms in a bottleneck architecture.
+The key idea is to refine feature representations by focusing on important spatial regions and channels while maintaining computational efficiency.

+BAM consists of two main components: **Channel Attention** and **Spatial Attention**, which are applied sequentially to the input feature maps.

+1. **Channel Attention Module**:
+   - The Channel Attention Module aims to highlight important channels.
+   - Global average pooling is applied to the input feature map to generate a channel descriptor.
+   - The descriptor is passed through a small multi-layer perceptron (MLP) with one hidden layer and a ReLU activation function, followed by a sigmoid function to produce the channel attention map.
+   - Formally, given an input feature map \( F \in \mathbb{R}^{H \times W \times C} \):
+     \[
+     M_c(F) = \sigma(\text{MLP}(\text{AvgPool}(F)))
+     \]
+   - The channel attention map \( M_c \in \mathbb{R}^{1 \times 1 \times C} \) is then used to modulate the input feature map by channel-wise multiplication.

+2. **Spatial Attention Module**:
+   - The Spatial Attention Module focuses on important spatial locations.
+   - Average pooling and max pooling are applied along the channel dimension to generate spatial context descriptors.
+   - These descriptors are concatenated and passed through a convolutional layer with a \( k \times k \) filter (typically \( k = 7 \)), followed by a sigmoid function to produce the spatial attention map.
+   - Formally, for the modulated feature map \( F' \in \mathbb{R}^{H \times W \times C} \) from the Channel Attention Module:
+     \[
+     M_s(F') = \sigma(f^{k \times k}([\text{AvgPool}(F'); \text{MaxPool}(F')]))
+     \]
+   - The spatial attention map \( M_s \in \mathbb{R}^{H \times W \times 1} \) is then used to modulate the feature map spatially.

+### Sequential Application

+The final output of the BAM is obtained by sequentially applying the channel and spatial attention mechanisms:
+   \[
+   \hat{F} = F \times M_c(F) \times M_s(F')
+   \]
+Where \( \hat{F} \) is the refined feature map, \( F \) is the original input feature map, \( M_c(F) \) is the channel attention map, and \( M_s(F') \) is the spatial attention map applied to the feature map modulated by channel attention.

+### Benefits of BAM

+- **Improved Performance**: BAM enhances the representational capacity of CNNs by focusing on both important channels and spatial locations, leading to better performance on various tasks.
+- **Computational Efficiency**: BAM is designed to be lightweight, making it suitable for integration into existing CNN architectures without significant computational overhead.
+- **Ease of Integration**: BAM can be easily incorporated into different layers of CNNs, providing flexibility in network design.

+### Applications

+BAM has been shown to improve the performance of CNNs on various tasks, including image classification, object detection, and segmentation, when integrated into architectures like ResNet and DenseNet.

+### Summary

+The Bottleneck Attention Module (BAM) is a powerful attention mechanism that enhances CNN performance by focusing on critical channels and spatial regions within feature maps.
+By combining channel and spatial attention in a computationally efficient manner, BAM provides a practical solution for improving the representational power of deep learning models.

 ### 4. Double Attention
 * #### A2-nets: Double attention networks (NeurIPS 2018) [pdf](https://arxiv.org/pdf/1810.11579)
 * ##### Model Overview